CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab7.md

 ### Task 3: Mathematical and Machine Learning with Different Examples

+Perform data manipulations like generating birth year and BMI formatting, then proceed with data analysis and model training using Copilot.

 ### Task 3.1: Mathematical Operations

+Perform mathematical operations on the dataset, such as calculating birth year from age and formatting the BMI column.

 1. In a new code cell, type the below comments to perform the first mathematical experiment would be to generate the birth year from the age column present in the dataset.
 Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion and click on **Run** button to execute the cell.